hakonmh/featherstore/docs/Introduction.rst

 FeatherStore supports several operations on stored tables that can be done without loading in the full data:

-* Predicate filtering when reading
+* Partial reading of data
 * Append data
-* Read metadata (column names, index, table shape, etc)
 * Insert data
 * Update data
 * Drop data
+* Read metadata (column names, index, table shape, etc)
 * Changing column types

 To learn more, go to the `Quickstart <Quickstart.html>`_ page.

 Installation
 ++++++++++++